-3.0 The purpose of the Code and its status
+3. The purpose of the Code and its status

 - 3.1 The Code sets out the core values for acceptable standards of behaviour by employees and the consequences of any failure to meet the standards.
-It aims to ensure: - employees are clear about the school's standards and expectations of them - employees deal appropriately with difficult and/or potenitally compromising situations - employees recognise their individual, collective and corporate responsibility to promote and encourage high standards of conduct - that the pupils and school community receive the best service - that the school community is treated respectfully at all times - improved management of the school and its services - 3.2 This Code cannot cover all of the school's expectations of its employees.
-The school could not possibly function without its employees' loyalty, honesty, competence, integrity, professionalism and simple common sense all these are implicit in the Code. - 3.3 Headteachers have a particular responsibility to make sure that employees are aware of the Code and its requirements, including its implications for their duties and that working arrangements, practices and policies support and are compatible with the Code. - 3.4 The Code forms part of employees' contracts of employment and any breaches of the Code may result in action being taken under the relevant schools' procedures; for example misconduct, criminal convictions, and competence. - 3.5 In addition to this policy, all staff employed under Teachers' Terms and Conditions of Employment have a statutory obligation to adhere to the 'Teachers' Standards' and, in relation to this policy, Part 2 of the Teachers' Standards Personal and Professional Conduct. - 3.6 Employees are expected to comply with the Code in all aspects of their work and in their lives outside work insofar as they may compromise their employment by the school. - 3.7 The Code does not place restrictions on employees' trade union activities, provided that these are reasonable, authorised by senior trade union branch officers, and are within the trade union facilities agreement.
+It aims to ensure: - employees are clear about the school's standards and expectations of them - employees deal appropriately with difficult and/or potenitally compromising situations

-3.8 The Code refers to a number of school policies and procedures in respect of behaviour and the ways in which employees are required to work.
+- employees recognise their individual, collective and corporate responsibility to promote and encourage high standards of conduct - that the pupils and school community receive the best service - that the school community is treated respectfully at all times - improved management of the school and its services - 3.2 If in doubt, about any aspect of the Code or a member of staff is unsure about how to respond to a particular situation, staff should seek advice, guidance and support from their Head of Department/SLT, Headteacher or Chair of Governors. - 3.3 The Code does not seek to assess every possible circumstance or outline what is considered good behaviour or conduct, and simply because a particular action is not addressed within the code, this does not condone that action by omission.
+Staff are required to be aware of their professional obligations and act accordingly and reasonably at all times within these boundaries, exercising professional judgement reflecting loyalty, honesty, competence, integrity, professionalism and commitment to safeguarding.
+If in doubt, about any aspect of the Code or a member of staff is unsure about how to respond to a particular situation, staff should seek advice, guidance and support from their Head of Department, Headteacher or Chair of Governors. - Headteachers have a particular responsibility to make sure that employees are aware of the Code and its requirements, including its implications for their duties and that working arrangements, practices and policies support and are compatible with the Code. - The Code forms part of employees' contracts of employment and any breaches of the Code may result in disciplinary action and in some case possible dismissal being taken under the relevant schools' procedures. - 3.4 In addition to this policy, all staff employed under Teachers' Terms and Conditions of Employment have a statutory obligation to adhere to the 'Teachers' Standards' and, in relation to this policy, Part 2 of the Teachers' Standards Personal and Professional Conduct. - 3.5 Employees are expected to comply with the Code in all aspects of their work and in their lives outside work insofar as they may compromise their employment by the school. - 3.6 The Code does not place restrictions on employees' trade union activities, provided that these are reasonable, authorised by senior trade union branch officers, and are within the trade union facilities agreement. - 3.7 The Code refers to a number of school policies and procedures in respect of behaviour and the ways in which employees are required to work.
 Employees should refer to these for greater details on matters referred to in the Code.
-School policies and procedures can be found on the website.
+School policies and procedures can be found through the School Office and Line Manager.

-4.0 Who is covered by the Code
+4. Who is covered by the Code